medium · GMAT Verbal

 In competitive bidding for a government contract, a bid is disqualified if it is either incomplete or submitted after the deadline.
 Of the bids submitted for a recent contract, none were submitted after the deadline, yet several bids were disqualified.

-Which of the following can be most properly inferred from the statements above?
+Which of the following can be most properly inferred from these statements?

 1. At least one bid submitted for this particular contract was incomplete.